New to Grow

 Motivational Interviewing

-With a genuine curiosity to learn about the client in front of me, I ask the right questions at the right time and provide space for clients to reflect so we can identify solutions that feel authentic and realistic for my clients
+With a genuine curiosity for the person in front of me, I ask thoughtful questions at the moments they matter most and create space for reflection.
+Together, we identify solutions that feel authentic, realistic, and aligned with your values.

 Feminist